 - your operating licence expires, and you are re-applying for the same activity, at the same activity address.

 The legal basis of operating licences are in section 45 of the Environment Protection Act 2017.

-If you have a current licence, this automatically transitions to an operating licence under the new Act.
+If you have a current licence, this automatically transitions to an operating licence on 1 July 2021.
 However, the conditions of your new operating licence will change.
-We will contact you to explain our approach to the transition of licences and conditions.
+You can review the conditions by licence type.

 How to apply

 For more application support, see How to apply for a licence.